 Lois Woods

-Dr. Lois V. Woods is currently a senior criminal investigator for the District Attorney for the Clayton Judicial Circuit in Georgia.
-Dr. Woods’ 19-year career as a law enforcement and criminal justice practitioner has included a range of positions from victim advocate to chief investigator.
-Dr. Woods has published research in the Journal of Social Change and the Journal of Criminal Justice and Law.
-She has conducted peer reviews for criminal justice and public policy journals, and was recently selected as a peer reviewer for grant applications for the US Department of Justice.
-Dr. Woods has presented research on policing, the judicial process, juvenile justice, family violence, victimology, identity politics, and crisis intervention at criminal justice and law enforcement seminars, webinars, and conferences, including the Academy of Criminal Justice Science's 59th and 61st Annual Meetings, and the Society for Police and Criminal Psychology's 2023 Conference.
-Dr. Woods continues to teach recruit and veteran officers at police academies and serves as a guest instructor for the Prosecuting Attorneys’ Council of Georgia, facilitating evidence-based prosecution training for prosecutors, law enforcement, and victim advocates throughout the state.
-Her research interests include policing, justice equity, juvenile justice, and the judicial system.
+Dr. Lois V. Woods is a retired senior criminal investigator for a district attorney's office.
+Her 19-year career as a law enforcement and criminal justice practitioner has included various positions, from victim advocate to chief investigator.
+She enjoys learning and exchanging knowledge and has published research in the Journal of Sustainable Change and the Journal of Criminal Justice and Law.
+Dr. Woods strongly believes in contributing to advancing knowledge in the criminal justice field and encouraging and developing future scholars.
+She has conducted peer reviews for criminal justice, public policy journals, and the US Department of Justice.
+Dr. Woods has also presented research on policing, the judicial process, juvenile justice, family violence, victimology, identity politics, and crisis intervention at law enforcement and criminal justice seminars and conferences, including the Academy of Criminal Justice Sciences and the Society for Police and Criminal Psychology.

 Education